FAIRplus/the-fair-cookbook/content/recipes/applied-examples/fair-workflows_matched.md

 Workflow engines such as Galaxy {footcite}`galaxy`, Snakemake{footcite}`pmid34035898`, Cromwell{footcite}`cromwell`,
 Knime{footcite}`knime`, Apache Airflow{footcite}`apache_airflow`,  and Toil {footcite}`pmid28398314`
 to name a few offerings, have popularized the use of workflows in the field of life science computational applications.
-This however be can also become a source of difficulty when buying-in in a particular platform and then trying to exchange informat (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format)ion with other platforms or migration away from the initial choice.
+This however be can also become a source of difficulty when buying-in in a particular platform and then trying to exchange informat (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format) ion with other platforms or migration away from the initial choice.
 Hence, a community of experts has dedicated efforts to define open specifications for the description of workflows as well as supporting tools, such as converters.